lackos/ITSL/Markdown/Chapter7/conceptual.md

+# Chapter 7: Moving Beyond Linearity
-# Chapter 7 Conceptual Problems
+# Conceptual Problems

 ## Problem 1
 The Cubic regression spline with a knot at $\xi$ has the form
 \[